jacomyal/domino.js/README.md

 There is a lot of functions given to *domino.js* through the initial configuration and the modules.
 One particularity of *domino.js* is that these methods are called in a specific scope, that contains safe accesses to different properties, and tools to display logs.

-Also, for some type of functions, some other parameters or values can be added in the scope - and
+Also, for some type of functions, some other parameters or values can be added in the scope - and TODO

 ## Default scope :